precice/fenics-adapter/README.md

 ## Installing the package

+For more recent pip versions you may encounter the error `error: externally-managed-environment` during installation of the fenicsprecice.
+You can read why [here](https://packaging.python.org/en/latest/specifications/externally-managed-environments/).

+Therefore, it is recommended to follow the instructions below after creating and activating a Python virtual environment.
+For more information about virtual environments, refer to the [Python documentation](https://docs.python.org/3/library/venv.html).
 ### Using pip3 to install from PyPI

 It is recommended to install [fenicsprecice from PyPI](https://pypi.org/project/fenicsprecice/) via